Georgia Other Regulations

 Sessions 25-28 focus on complex risk driving environments with speeds up to 70 mph.
 Traffic flow on expressways can be heavy and at times unpredictable.
 They are called limited or controlled access highways because there are only certain locations, called interchanges, where a driver can enter and exit the expressway.
-Expressways have a low frequency of collisions, but often have high injury severity rates when a collision does occur because of the higher speeds.
+Expressways have a low frequency of collisions, but often have high injury severity rates when a crash does occur because of the higher speeds.

 Review the expressway information in the DDS driver’s manual.
 Make sure your teen understands the different kinds of expressway interchanges, expressway signs, signals, lane markings, speed limits, and the importance of maintaining a 20-30 second visual lead.

 Entering an expressway – expressway entrances include three areas: the entrance ramp, the acceleration lane, and the merge area.
 The entrance ramp allows the driver time to search the expressway and evaluate speed and available space before entering.
 Entrance ramps may be uphill, downhill, or level with the expressway.
 Each of these roadway conditions presents a different challenge when trying to search the traffic flow on the expressway.
 Using commentary driving, have the teen practice entering and exiting the expressway 10 times during each session.

 - On the entrance ramp, search for vehicles ahead and behind on the expressway using quick glances while searching for gaps or open spaces in the traffic flow;